New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 What technical skills do legal engineers typically need?

-Legal engineers need a combination of legal knowledge and technical skills.
-While there aren’t “hard and fast” rules about the technological background a legal engineer should have, useful skills for the role include being familiar with process automation tools, workflow configuration platforms, and API integrations.
-Coding knowledge is also valuable but not always required.
-Being AI-fluent, however (meaning able to evaluate, test, and deploy AI tools in a legal context), is increasingly essential for the role.
+Legal engineers need a mix of legal knowledge and technical ability.
+That includes familiarity with process automation tools, workflow configuration platforms, and API integrations.
+Coding is increasingly expected, and comfort with AI-assisted development tools is quickly becoming a baseline.
+Being able to evaluate, test, and deploy AI tools in a legal context is essential.

 Why are law firms and in-house teams investing more in legal workflow automation?